peeweek/VFXDoc/docs/shaders/dotproduct.md

 `dot(v1,v2) = (v1.x * v2.x) + (v1.y * v2.y) + (v1.z * v2.z)`

 Thus resolving the cosine of the angle without using an actual cosine, if the lengths of v1 and v2 are known.

-##  Use Cases

-Here is a more detailed section where the dot product can be useful.

 ### Comparing Squared Lengths/Distances